 - A maximum capacity greater than 119 gallons (450 L) as a receptacle for a liquid.

 - A maximum net mass greater than 882 pounds (400 kg) or a maximum capacity greater than 119 gallons (450 L) as a receptacle for a solid.

-California Hazardous Waste Manifest—The shipping paper which must accompany all shipments of hazardous waste.
+California Hazardous Waste Manifest—The shipping paper that must accompany all shipments of hazardous waste.

-- Is permanently attached to or forms a part of a motor vehicle, or is not permanently attached to a motor vehicle but which, by reason of its size, construction, or attachment to a motor vehicle is loaded or unloaded without being removed from the motor vehicle.
+- Is permanently attached to or forms a part of a motor vehicle, or not permanently attached to a motor vehicle but, by reason of it size, construction, or attachment to a motor vehicle is loaded or unloaded without being removed from the motor vehicle.

 Carrier—A person engaged in the transportation of passengers or property by:

 - Land or water as a common, contract, or private carrier.